w3c/wai-curricula/content/how-to-use-this-curricula.md

  </tr>
  </table>

-## Course Quality Indicators
+## Course Indicators

-The following is a list of indicators that can serve you to compare and  select courses of the WAI Curricula.
+The following is a list of indicators to compare and select courses based on the WAI Curricula.

 ### Learning Outcomes
+Learning outcomes are usually defined as what a student should be able to demonstrate at completion of a particular course.

 Ask for mappings that demonstrate how the course addresses learning outcomes in the curricula.
 The course does not need to follow the specific order in which learning outcomes are outlined.
 However, it is advisable that: